-FIGURE 21 Rates of Newly Diagnosed Cases of HIV, by Racial and Ethnic Group, Rhode Island, 2015-2019
+FIGURE 21 Rates of Newly Diagnosed Cases of HIV, by Racial and Ethnic Group, Rhode Island, 2016-2020

 While HIV diagnoses have decreased overall in the last 10 years, disparities in HIV rates among racial and ethnic groups in Rhode Island persist.
-When compared to whites, in 2019 the rates of HIV were over six times higher among Blacks/ African Americans, and over twice as high among Hispanics/ Latinos.
+When compared to whites, in 2020, the rates of HIV were over six times higher among Blacks/ African Americans, and over twice as high among Hispanics/ Latinos.

-FIGURE 22 Rates of Infectious Syphilis, by Racial and Ethnic Group, Rhode Island, 2015-2019
+FIGURE 22 Rates of Infectious Syphilis, by Racial and Ethnic Group, Rhode Island, 2016-2020

-Infectious syphilis diagnoses have increased in the last 10 years and disparities in syphilis rates among racial and ethnic groups in Rhode Island have expanded.
-When compared to whites, in 2019 the rates of infectious syphilis were nearly three times higher among both Blacks/African Americans and Hispanic/Latinos.
+Infectious syphilis diagnoses have increased in the last 10 years and disparities in rates among racial and ethnic groups in Rhode Island have grown.
+In 2020 the rates of infectious syphilis were three-to-four times higher among the Black/African American and Hispanic populations as compared to the non-Hispanic white population.

-FIGURE 23 Rates of Gonorrhea, by Racial and Ethnic Group, Rhode Island, 2015-2019
+FIGURE 23 Rates of Gonorrhea, by Racial and Ethnic Group, Rhode Island, 2016-2020